HardikShreays/Insta-Follower-checker/README.md

 # Insta-Follower-checker
-This program will help you to check your follower *from following who is not following
+This program will help you to check your follower (from following who is not following)
+Requirements: Instaloader